typed-ember/ember-cli-typescript/README.md

 - `const enum` is not supported at all.
 You will need to replace all uses of `const enum` with simply `enum` or constants.

-- Using ES5 getters or settings with `this` type annotations is not supported through at least Babel 7.3.
+- Using ES5 getters or setters with `this` type annotations is not supported through at least Babel 7.3.
 However, they should also be unnecessary with ES6 classes, so you can simply *remove* the `this` type annotation.

 - Trailing commas after rest function parameters (`function foo(...bar[],) {}`) are disallowed by the ECMAScript spec, so Babel also disallows them.